isomorphic-software/smartclient-docs/kb_topics/upload.md

 **Processing File Uploads with server-side business logic**

 Server-side business logic that processes file uploads may retrieve upload files via the server side API dsRequest.getUploadedFile(_fieldName_).
 The uploaded file is returned as an instance of ISCFileItem, which provides access to a Java InputStream as well as metadata about the file (size, name).
 See the server-side JavaDoc (com.isomorphic.\*) for details.

+NOTE: request processing engines such as Struts may parse the inbound request before SmartClient receives it.
+If you are creating an RPCManager object inside of a Struts Action and the file being uploaded is not available via `dsRequest.getUploadedFile()`, this is likely to be the problem, and you should remove Struts from the processing of the upload.

 Server-side validation errors may be provided, including validation errors for the uploaded file (such as too large or invalid content), and will be displayed in the form that attempted an upload.